Metre (poetry): Feet

 So long lives this, and this gives life to thee.

-This approach to analyzing and classifying metres originates from Ancient Greek tragedians and poets such as Homer, Pindar, Hesiod, and Sappho.
+This approach to analysing and classifying metres originates from Ancient Greek tragedians and poets such as Homer, Pindar, Hesiod, and Sappho.

-However some metres have an overall rhythmic pattern to the line that cannot easily be described using feet.
+However, some metres have an overall rhythmic pattern to the line that cannot easily be described using feet.
 This occurs in Sanskrit poetry; see Vedic metre and Sanskrit metre.
 It also occurs in some Western metres, such as the hendecasyllable favoured by Catullus and Martial, which can be described as: